 Osteopathy is considered a natural holistic medicine that aims to restore the functions of the body by treating restrictions and constrictions within the tissues that cause imbalances and pain within the body.
 Osteopathy is a natural, hands-on ,and holistic approach to healthcare practiced in more than 50 countries wworldwide The World Health Organization recognizes osteopathy as a distinct manual therapy that differs from other forms of treatment.
 It is based on extensive knowledge and understanding of anatomy, physiology, patholgy and biomechanics.
 An Osteopathic Manual Practitioner (OMP) restores, maintains, improves and integrates the inter-related structures, systems and processes in order to improve the natural healing abilities of the body.

 Each of our Osteopathic Manual Practitioners have graduated from a 5 year training program which is recognized by all insurance companies who cover osteopathy.
-Prior to completing this exemplary training they were also regulated and registered health care professionals in Kinesiology or as RMT’s.
+Prior to completing this exemplary training they were also regulated and registered health care professionals as RMT’s.

 Osteopathic Manual Therapy offers a whole-body approach to the assessment and treatment of dysfunctions that exist within the body.
 This global osteopathic approach takes into account your full health history and evaluates the inter-relationships of past and current conditions, injuries, activities, postures, and much more to determine the best possible treatment interventions from infancy through adulthood.